Celts to the Crèche: Day 21

 Anglo-Saxon Royalty at Faremoutiers: It is my belief that Queen Hereswith of East Anglia (see day 3 of Celts to the Creche), the older sister of St. Hilda of Whitby (see day 2 of Celts to the Creche) was a nun at Faremoutiers, not Chelles as Bede states or she was later transferred to Chelles when this new Abbey was founded by Bathilde.

 Two other Anglo-Saxons also went to Faremoutiers and became the Abbesses after Burgundofara died: St. Æthelburga, the natural daughter of King Anna of East Anglia succeeded Burgundofara.
 St. Sæthryth, the step-daughter of King Anna became the third Abbess.
 These were likely nieces of St. Hereswith.
 Eorcengota, daughter of King Eorcenberht of Kent became the fourth Abbess.
-There seems to have been some significant connections between Merovingian France and East Anglia and Kent.
-Often daughters of family members would go to the same double monastery or convent, so this is certainly a possibility.
+There were some significant connections between Merovingian France and East Anglia and Kent.

 The French Revolution destroyed the monastic buildings and then Faremoutiers’ monastic lands served as a stone quarry.
 In 1931, a group of Benedictine nuns came to reoccupy a building on the very spot of the ruins of the old abbey.
 According to the Diocese of Meaux, there are currently eight nuns at Faremoutiers.
 Her monastery has been on the same piece of property for over 1400 years!